-This picture was taken before I completed my laundry room makeover.
-See that ugly box in the wall?
+Let me give you a hint.
+The zoomed-in photo’s a little blurry, but see that ugly box in the wall?
 If you have a washing machine in your home, you probably have one of these too.

 There was no way I was going to go to all the trouble of prettying-up my laundry room without figuring out a way to hide that ugly hole in the wall.
 Here’s what it looks like today.

 This project isn’t rocket science.
 It’s just an easy solution to solve an very ugly eyesore.
-Let me tell you what I did.
+Let me tell you what I did:

-1. First of all, measure the size of your opening – height and width.
+Measure the size of your opening – height and width.
 Then gather these supplies:

 1 – 1″ x 4″ Board – The board should be at least as long as the total of the height of both sides of the box plus the width of the box.